Amsterdam – Bruges by Bike and Boat – Fluvius (and reverse)

 Day 8: Bruges

-Day 1: Arrival and embarkation in Bruges (6 miles/11 km)
+• Day 1: Arrival and embarkation in Bruges (6 miles/11 km)

-Overnight in Bruges
+Overnight in Bruges.

 Day 2: Bruges – Ghent (36 miles/57 km)

-Overnight in Ghent
+Overnight in Ghent.

 Day 3: Ghent – Dendermonde (24 miles/40 km)

-Overnight in Dendermonde
+Overnight in Dendermonde.

 Day 4: Dendermonde – Antwerp (21 miles/48 km or 39 miles/63 km)

-Overnight in Antwerp
+Overnight in Antwerp.

 Day 5: Cruise Antwerp – Kreekrak locks | Cycling Kreekrak locks – Tholen | Cruise Tholen – Dordrecht (23 miles/36 km or 13 miles/20 km)

 This morning, the ship will sail along the Schelde-Rhine Canal and over the huge Kreekrak lock system.
-Here your bicycle tour starts through the beautiful “Wouwse Plantage” forest to Tholen, Tholen once was an island in the middle of the large Zeeland streams, where many people fished for their living.
-Nowadays Tholen is connected to the mainland in various ways.
-But it is still a picturesque village with many relics of an eventful past.
-From Tholen you will join the ship again for a nice afternoon sail to the beautiful city of Dordrecht, one of the oldest towns in Holland.
-Halfway the ship will pass the impressive Volkerak lock system.
-Your tour leader will take you for an evening walk and tell you about the history of the Netherlands.
+Here, your bicycle tour begins with a ride through the beautiful 'Wouwse Plantage' forest to Tholen.
+Tholen used to be an island in the middle of the large Zeeland streams where many people fished for a living.
+Nowadays, it's connected to the mainland in a number of ways, but Tholen is still a picturesque village with many relics of its eventful past.

-Overnight in Dordrecht
+Overnight in Dordrecht.

 Day 6: Cruise Dordrecht – Alblasserdam | Cycle Alblasserdam – Kinderdijk – Schoonhoven – Vianen (36 miles/57 km)

-Overnight in Vianen
+Overnight in Vianen.

 Day 7: Cruise Vianen – Breukelen | Cycle Breukelen – Amsterdam (24 miles/38 km or 29 miles/48 km)

-Overnight in Amsterdam
+Overnight in Amsterdam.

 Day 8: Amsterdam